telefonicaid/fiware-cygnus/test/acceptance/README.md

 - Activate the virtual environment (source ~/venv/bin/activate) (optional)
 - Change to the test/acceptance folder of the project
 - Install the requirements for the acceptance tests in the virtual environment (pip install -r requirements.txt --allow-all-external).
-- Verify if selenium, xmltodict and httplib2 libraries are installed, if not are installed: pip install selenium xmltodict httplib2
+- Verify if  xmltodict and httplib2 libraries are installed, if not are installed: pip install xmltodict httplib2

 ## Requeriments for mysql

 -  yum install MySQL-python
+-  yum install mysql-devel
+-  pip install mysql-python

 ### Tests execution: